 András László Pap (JD 1998, MA 1999, M.Phil., Ph.D.
 2005, Habil.
 2009, D.Sc.
 2013) is Recurrent Visiting Professor in the Nationalism Studies Program at the Central European University in Budapest.

-He has been visiting scholar at New York University Law School’s Global Law Program, honorary fellow and visiting researcher at the University of Aberdeen Centre for Citizenship, Civil Society and Rule of Law, and Erasmus visiting professor at the University College Dublin, Faculty of Law.
+A former SASRO-Marie Skłodowska-Curie Fellow at the Institute of Sociology of the Slovak Academy of Sciences in Bratislava, he has been visiting scholar at New York University Law School’s Global Law Program, honorary fellow and visiting researcher at the University of Aberdeen Centre for Citizenship, Civil Society and Rule of Law, and Erasmus visiting professor at the University College Dublin, Faculty of Law.

 In the past years he participated, and in most cases acted as lead researcher, in a number of research projects commissioned by the EU’s Fundamental Rights Agency, the European Parliament, the Council of Europe, the Sixth EU Framework Programme, the UN, the Open Society Justice Initiative, the International Centre for Democratic Transition, and OTKA, the Hungarian National Scientific Research Grant.
 In 2007 and again in 2011 he was awarded the Bolyai János Research Fellowship by the Hungarian Academy of Sciences.